Be The Change at The Stratford

 How have you grown professionally and personally since joining the Team?

-Senior Living Communities invests in the Executive Teams in each of their communities.
+The Stratford invests in the Executive Teams in each of their communities.
 This has a massive impact on not just the individuals, but the Members as well.
-Senior Living Communities wants us to be the best leaders we can be.
+The Stratford wants us to be the best leaders we can be.
 The Integreat Program has helped in my professional career as well as my home life.
 I am also the “CEO” of my house for our family, and with the training, it helps our family to communicate successfully.
 Understanding what it means to be a servant leader has had such a lasting impact on my life.
 I have also gotten married and had 2 kids since I have worked here.
 The Stratford is my home.

 What about your position allows you to pursue what makes you feel the most passionate in life?